lukejkelly/TraitLab/README.md

 ```
 randomly splits `data/SIM_B.nex` into `data/SIM_B-train.nex` and `data/SIM_B-test.nex` with roughly two-thirds of the columns in the full data set going into the training partition.

  Currently, the only way to store the locations of catastrophes is to save the state of the chain.
-To do so, use a global variable, `SAVESTATES`, as a flag:
+To do so, use the global variable `SAVESTATES` as a flag:
 ```matlab
 global SAVESTATES; SAVESTATES = 1;
 ```